What do students need from a broadband tariff?

-- TV - Are there any TV services offered as part of the deal?
+- TV - Are there any TV services offered as part of the package?
 How much do my housemates and I watch TV?

 - Price - How much are you all willing to spend on your internet?
-Can you afford the best broadband deals as a student?
+Can you afford an all-in-one package?